 Oregon's Russell Cardoza, once crowned the World's Greatest Roper, will make his ninth trip to Guthrie, Okla., for the Cinch Timed Event Championship this year.
-He's known for his family-raised fancy horsepower, and he frequently mounts other competitors (including his regular-season header, Dustin Bird).
+He's known for his family-raised fancy horses, and he frequently mounts other competitors (including his regular-season header, Dustin Bird).
 Cardoza was in PRCA all-around contention in 2016, and will heel, rope calves and bull dog at the ProRodeos this year, too.
 He and Bird are the only full team competing against one another for the $100,000 Cinch Timed Event purse, and they'll be sure to catch all of the Jr. Ironman action each morning helping the young talent in the box and behind the chutes.

 What keeps you coming back to the Cinch Timed Event Championships?